The Rank Foundation grant programme is to support projects that have a direct impact to patients in adult member hospices.

 The Rank Foundation likes to support projects where they are the major or sole funder.
 They are not looking to contribute generally to work that forms part of a much larger project.

-It is important that the project should demonstrate a direct benefit to patients with conditions other than cancer.
+It is important that the project should demonstrate a direct benefit to patients and their families.

 Please note the above examples are for guidance only and we encourage applicants to be innovative in their approach.

 What is not eligible?

 Examples of projects that are not eligible could include:

 - refurbishment of staff rooms or other non-patient facilities;